 There’s an increasing amount of conversations about Women and Leadership, and I love it!
-I believe that the next generation, including my own daughter, will have more opportunities to share their voice, without judgments, and pursue jobs that had been traditionally filled by men.
-I was recently interviewed by Schindler Elevator Corporation, and speak a lot about pursuing one’s passion.
+I believe that the next generation, including my own daughter, will have more opportunities to share their voice, without judgments, and pursue leadership roles that have been traditionally filled by men.
+Earlier in 2019, I was interviewed by Schindler Elevator Corporation, and spoke a lot about pursuing one’s passion.

-1. TO ENCOURAGE PEOPLE, ESPECIALLY WOMEN, TO BUILD THEIR SKILLS AND FOCUS ON A CAREER IN THE CUSTOMER EXPERIENCE FIELD.
+1. TO ENCOURAGE PEOPLE, ESPECIALLY WOMEN, TO BUILD THEIR SKILLS & FOCUS ON A booming CAREER like (CX) CUSTOMER EXPERIENCE.

 2. TO INSPIRE WOMEN TO PURSUE THEIR PASSIONS no matter what!